webonise/CakePhp2.x-Notes/Migrations/README.md

 ### Running the migrations ###

-The migration you have created will haelp you to complete the task written in it through Cake console.
+The migration you have created will help you to complete the task written in it through Cake console.
-Go to the terminal and go to your Project's app/ directory.
+Go to your Project's app/ directory from the terminal.
 Write the following command:

     Console/cake Migrations.migration run up

-You will be asked which version to you want to run.
+You will be asked which version do you want to run.
-Give your migration version and press enter.
+Give your migration's version and press enter.

 ### Need more help? ###